50 YEARS AGO

 • For the first time, it is believed, in the history of the Independence court house, a bride walked out carrying a new broom in her hand.
 J. Martin Lutz and Iva Ames had just been married by Justice William A. Cunningham.
 As they were leaving she spied a bundle of new brooms standing in the corner and she said “Oh, do you throw in one of these when people get married?
 This is just what I need to begin housekeeping.”
 They were actually for Chief Deputy James A. Flanagan’s better half, but she was given one anyway.

-Page 2 of 2 - • A.J.
+• A.J.
 Bundschu is planning a lot of fun for next spring shooting ducks on the Lake City preserve with a camera.
 A few days ago while driving past the lake he noticed that the 25 acres of water was covered with water fowls.
 He tried for some pictures, but the day was cloudy.
 Now that the ducks are protected by Federal laws, Mr. Bundschu is going to adopt a new method of hunting, with his camera.

 – Jillayne Ritchie